Influencing your MP on climate change

 Listen first.
 Don't leap in with the most controversial issue, try and find some common ground and build on that.
 Can you frame it so the MP can be your ally?

 Climate change is a life-and-death issue and an urgent one.
 It can be incredibly frustrating when people don't 'get it'.
 But to persuade you need to be persuasive, hectoring or getting angry will simply turn people away from what you are trying to get across to them.
-Your passion when talking climate change important, but one must not be so passionate that the message is lost.

-Make the MP feel that they would not be going out on a limb by doing the action you are asking for or supporting your campaign.
+Make the MP feel that they wouldn't be going out on a limb by doing the action you are asking for or supporting your campaign.
 We like to know that people like us already agree with an argument - give them examples.
+It's important to emphasise that measures to cut emissions, such as home insulation and renewable energy, are also those which will help address he cost of living crisis.

 After the event